cbavin/TD-CRDS/README.md

 # TD-CRDS
-Model for a thermal dissociation cavity ring-down spectrometer to quantify nitric acid impurities within nitrogen dioxide reference materials.
+This repository is for the computational model for a thermal dissociation cavity ring-down spectrometer to quantify nitric acid impurities within nitrogen dioxide reference materials.